 - Wood furniture and wooden trim, mostly made of teak

 - Graphic or geometric-style wall art, starburst clocks, metal mobiles

 - Graphic patterns with pattern and texture

-Simple design with a few throw pillows accented in blue, gold and silver.
+Simple design with a few throw pillows in blue, gold, and silver.
 A coffee table on the side and a glass center table.
-The furnishing of the design are quite plain with no added details and patterns.
-The cabinets are tucked in the wall for a clutter free space.
+The design furnishing is quite plain with no added details or patterns.
+The cabinets are tucked into the wall for a clutter-free space.

-The wooden fire place top is the center attraction of this design.
-There are a few walls dividing the living room to the other areas.
-As you can see there are no other center pieces added aside from a single silver bowl mounted on the table.
+The wooden fireplace top is the center attraction of this design.
+There are a few walls dividing the living room from the other areas.
+As you can see, no other centerpieces are added aside from a single silver bowl mounted on the table.

 Wood plank walls and fireplace accent the white overall tone of the area.

-Cozy comfy living area with extra-soft couch and sofa.
-This feels like you can sleep and put your feet up with this set up.
+Cozy ,comfy living area with extra-soft sofa set.
+This feels like you can put your feet up with this set-up.